codeforsanjose/disaster-response-sj/README.md

 ### Additional Troubleshooting Tips

-* If you encounter issues, you may have to restart your computer or run commands a second time.
-I'd also verify packages are actually installed by using npm list <package name to check> to see if they show up.
+* You may have to restart your computer or run commands a second time.
+Verify packages are actually installed by using `npm list <package name to check>` to see if they show up.
 * If you encounter an error running nodemon and close your command window to try again, sometimes the node process won't be terminated and you'll get an error if you try to start nodemon again.
 Just go to task manager and kill any node.js processes.
 * If you get an error about a missing module, you might have to update the project dependencies again, especially if you haven't kept the project directory up to date.
-Just do an npm i again
+Just do an `npm i` again
 * To quit running the app, hit Ctrl + C in your command window and it'll ask you if you want to terminate the batch job.
 Type Y and hit enter, and it'll stop the running process.
-You can do that in both windows to stop the front and back end or you can just close the windows.
+You can do that in both windows to stop the front and back end.

 # Need Help?